 Showing Our Love

-If ye love me, keep my commandments.
+If you love me, keep my commandments.
 (John 14:15)

 Our obedience is the measure of our love for Him.

-As we grow in our knowledge and obedience to Father’s commandments, we can walk more and more in what Yahushua calls “The Patience of the Saints”:
+As we grow in our knowledge and obedience to Father’s commandments, we can, more and more, walk in what Yahushua calls “The Patience of the Saints”: